navjotsinghprince/News-Site-CMS/README.md

 Feel free to buy me a coffee at [__Buy me a coffee! :coffee:__]( https://ko-fi.com/princeferozepuria), I would be really grateful for anything, be it coffee or just a kind comment towards my work, that helps me a lot.

 ## Donation
-The package is completely free to use, however, it has taken a lot of time to build.
+The project is completely free to use, however, it has taken a lot of time to build.
 If you would like to show your appreciation by leaving a small donation, you can do so by clicking here [here](https://www.paypal.com/paypalme/navjotsinghprince).
 Thanks!

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md)